A unique discrimination between new physics scenarios in $b\rightarrow s\mu^+\mu^-$ anomalies: Conclusions

 \section{Conclusions}

 The global fits of the current data on the semi-leptonic $b\to s$ transitions lead to three different NP solutions (I) $C_9^{\rm NP}<0$, (II) $C_{9}^{\rm NP} = -C_{10}^{\rm NP}$, (III) $C_9^{\rm NP} = -C_9^{\prime \rm NP}$.
 In this work, we suggest a method to uniquely determine which of these three solutions is the correct one by investigating $B_s\to \mu^+\mu^-$ and $B\to K^*\mu^+\mu^-$ decays.
 The $B_s\to \mu^+\mu^-$ amplitude is non-zero only if the leptonic current has an axial-vector component.
 Among the three solutions, only scenario II satisfies this constraint.
 Therefore, the branching ratio of this decay can distinguish scenario II from the other two, provided the present experimental uncertainty in its measurement is reduced by a factor of three.
-It is expected that the Run-3 of LHC will lead to such a precise measurement.
-To make a distinction between the other two scenarios, we study the azimuthal angular observables in the decay $B\to K^*\mu^+\mu^-$ and show that the observables $S_3$ and $S_9$ in high $q^2$ bin are very effective tools to distinguish between the NP scenarios I and III, provided their uncertainties are small enough.
-We also define two asymmetries in the azimuthal angle $\phi$, $A_3$ and $A_9$, which are equal to $(2/\pi) S_3$ and $(2/\pi) S_9$ respectively.
-Since these observables have {\bf no} dependence on $\theta_K$ and $\theta_\mu$ and are defined over large bin sizes of $\phi$, the statistical uncertainty in their measurement will be smaller and their discriminating ability larger.
+It is expected that the Run-3 of LHC will lead to such a precise measurement~\cite{Cerri:2018ypt}.
+To make a distinction between the other two scenarios, we study the azimuthal angular observables in the decay $B\to K^*\mu^+\mu^-$ and show that the observables $S_9$ in high $q^2$ bin is an effective tool to distinguish between the NP scenarios I and III, provided its uncertainty is small enough.
+We also define an asymmetry in the azimuthal angle $\phi$, $A_9 = (2/\pi) S_9$.
+This is directly measurable and utilizes the largest possible bin sizes in $\phi$.
+So, for any given data set, determination of $S_9$ through a measurement of $A_9$ leads to the smallest statistical uncertainty.
+Thus $A_9$ is a good tool to make a discrimination between scenarios I and III.